envicutor/documentation/related_work.rst

 This output represents all of the processes that are running on the system.
 We can see multiple python processes that are not started by us but are started by the same user as ours.
 We can conclude that in this system, all submissions run under the same user (repl), while the code execution system (PID 1) runs under the root user (root).

-This is an ineffective way of doing isolating submissions (which might be OK depending on their requirements).
+This is an ineffective way of isolating submissions (which might be OK depending on their requirements).
 For instance, had we run the command ``killall python3`` instead of ``ps aux``, the python submissions of other users would have been terminated.
 Moreover, submissions can write into each others directories and read from each other.

 Such isolation method would not be appropriate for running a code execution system that is used in competitive programming systems and assignment graders.